mgchandler/brisect/README.md

 - Install the `zaber-motion` package: `python -m pip install zaber-motion`
 - Install the `libtiepie` package: `python -m pip install python-libtiepie`

 You may need to install the correct drivers to connect to the Zaber linear stage: see the [USB drivers](https://www.zaber.com/software) page to install.
 TiePie driver v10 doesn't work with `python-libtiepie`, use v8.1.9 instead.
+An .exe is available in `.\drivers`.

 Make a fork of this repo on GitHub, and clone it to your device.
 Make changes there, and then make a pull request when significant changes made.